tpbnick/docs/docs/py-lists.md

 #### Printing a List in Reverse Order

-To reverse the original order of a list, we can use the `reverse()` method.
+To reverse the original order of a list, we can use the `#!py reverse()` method.
 If we originally stored the list of cars in chronological order according to when we owned them, we could easily rearrange the list into reverse chronological order:

 ```py linenums="1"
 cars = ['bmw', 'audi', 'toyota', 'subaru']